quii/learn-go-with-tests/select.md

 You have been asked to make a function called `WebsiteRacer` which takes two URLs and "races" them by hitting them with an HTTP GET and returning the URL which returned first.
 If none of them return within 10 seconds then it should return an `error`.

-For this, we will be using
+For this, we will be using:

 - `net/http` to make the HTTP calls.
 - `net/http/httptest` to help us test them.